g4klx/NXDNClients/README.md

 The Parrot is very simple minded and can only handle one client at a time and is therefore not suitable for use as a shared resource via the Internet.

-The Reflector is used as a single talk group in the same way that it is with P25.
-It also includes the option to link it to NXCore to allow for interchange of audio between the two.
-At the NXCore end, it should be set up to receive the traffic from only one talk group.

 The Gateway allows for use of NXDN Talk Groups to control the access to the various NXDN reflectors.
 It speaks the same language as Icom repeaters to the MMDVM so can be used as a gateway for Icom NXDN repeaters.
 It also